thomalex001/ga-project-1/README.md

 Modified colors of button to match logo colors

+BUGS:
+.
+Balls get disabled when shooting Shield too many times .
+If ennemies touch the ground before touching Player, the game does not end.

 AREAS OF IMPROVEMENT:
 .
 Reduce the number of bullets that can be thrown.
 Possibly use an interval.
 .
-Only throw bullets from invaders still in the game
-.
 Add collision styling when bullets/balls hit a target .
-Move Player's image left to right when keys are being pressed .
-If ennemies touch the ground before touching Player, the game does not end.
+Flip axis of Player's image left to right when keys are being pressed